Sin-city-eng/Sin-city-eng.github.io/README.md

                     </div>

                     <div class="detail-value">
-                        I am interested in bringing the real world into the 3D world
+                        Bringing the real world into the 3D world
                     </div>
                 </div>